-1. Allow you, the injured worker, to get money quickly to live on if unable to work;
+1. Allow you, the injured worker, to quickly get the funds you need to live, if unable to work.

-2. Allow you to get medical care quickly; and
+2. Allow you to get medical care quickly.

-3. Not have to wait outcome of a lengthy lawsuit
+3. Avoid waiting for the outcome of a lengthy lawsuit.

 What is Workers’ Compensation?

 Workers’ compensation is an administrative system of medical and disability benefits provided to workers who are injured on the job or who develop an occupational disease as a result of their job.

 Prior to the Workers’ Compensation Act, you would have had to file a lawsuit and prove your employer was at fault if you were injured at work.
 The employer would try to negate one of the elements of your lawsuit by introducing evidence that it did not owe a duty to you, exercised reasonable care, your injuries were pre-existing, or eliminate or limit its liability by claiming you were also at fault by contributory negligence, comparative fault, or assumption of the risk.
 All of this would drag the lawsuit out, making recovery a difficult and lengthy process in which you must await the outcome of a trial.

 The purpose of the Georgia Workers’ Compensation Act is to provide “prompt medical and disability benefits for injuries sustained on the job by workers, resulting in partial or total incapacity or death.
 In return, the employer is shielded from tort liability for these injuries.”
 As such, unlike other areas of personal injury such as auto accidents, the injured worker does not have to prove that the employer was at fault, only that he or she was injured in a work-related accident.